peterdavidconley/btc-net-worth-template/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## API Reference

 ## How to Use

-1. User creates account by visiting /create-account page and submitting an username and password
+1. User creates account by submitting an username and password
-2.
+2. User adds assets to their portfolio, one by one
+3. User assigns USD value to each asset
+4. User can view entire portfolio denominated in BTC on portfolio page

 ## Contribute